Lorena Téllez

 Lorena Aide Téllez Delgado (born 26 November 1996) is a Cuban handball player for BM Aula Cultural and the Cuban national team.

 She represented Cuba at the 2019 World Women's Handball Championship.

+At the 2025 World Women's Handball Championship she scored the second most goals (54) only behind Norway's Henny Reistad (55).
+Cuba finished in 30th out of 32 teams.